matthewfranglen/feature-to-production-presentation/NOTES.md

 ### UHD

-So for UHD the system works using queries.
+So at Brandwatch the system works using queries.
 A query is a way to get information about a topic of discussion.
 To display the details of a discussion we read the query.